alexjj/blog.alexjj.com/content/posts/2022/fuji-50-or-60/index.md

 The obvious difference is that the 60mm has close focus for macro - this was the very reason I bought it.
 I'm not sure 60mm is a great macro length and it's not a perfect 1:1 macro, so YMMV.
 I'm thinking about replacing mine as for film scanning I can't make use of the full sensor area with this lens, so seems like a waste.

 Speaking of focusing...oh my how the 60mm is slow compared to the 50mm.
 It's not super slow, and perfectly usable even for kids running around but it's not the 🫰 and you're there focus of the 50mm.
 Having said that, the 50mm often missed focus on kids running around so not perfect either.

+## Conclusion

+As I already said, I sold the 50mm and kept the 60mm.
+I need the macro (unless I change my mind on the camera scanning solution) and I don't often like shooting at longer lengths and I rarely/never do portrait sessions, so the 50mm doesn't make much sense.
+Plus if I did do portraits, I could use the 60mm and it would be fine.

+I actually have the 60mm for sale, with the intent to replace it with a better macro.
+There are various 3rd party manual focus macros which are much better and would be ideal for film scanning.
+Although I'm also tempted to abandon film scanning with my camera and just buy a dedicated 35mm scanner like the Plusteks.
+I used to own one but sold it and now I regret that.
+Whilst they're slow to scan, everything is right there and easy to do.
+If the 60mm ever sells then I'll decide what I'll do.